system-zero/system-zero/data/docs/la.md

     str[-2]

+    again: this has byte semantics, though there isn't a certainity if it is the right thing to do, as it might make also sense to return a character.

 # This can be reassigned

   str = "that everyone brings"

   - in that case the previous value should be freed automatically

-# You can pass a string literal as an argument to a user defined function, or
-  to a C function.
+- you can pass a string literal as an argument to a user defined function, or to a C function.

-# Functions can get at most nine arguments.
+- functions can get at most nine arguments.

 # Comparison operators: